-Richmond’s wineries include Canada Berries Enterprise and Lulu Island Winery, the largest winery in the Metro Vancouver region.
-While these wineries produce red and white table wines, they’re best known for more distinctive vintages: icewines and some of Canada's best fruit and berry wines, including raspberry wine, gooseberry wine, blueberry wine, black currant wine, apple wine and more.
+Spend a weekend afternoon touring the vineyards of Richmond, a popular thing to do for both tourists and locals alike.
+Top wineries include Canada Berries Enterprise and Lulu Island Winery, the latter of which is the largest winery in the Vancouver region.
+While these wineries produce red and white table wines, they’re best known for more distinctive vintages: ice-wines and some of British Columbia's best fruit and berry wines, including raspberry wine, gooseberry wine, blueberry wine, black currant wine, apple wine and more.

 ASIAN NIGHT MARKETS

-The Richmond Night Market and the Panda Market are open seasonally and have nearly 140 food stalls and over 400 retail vendors at their respective sites combined.
-Discover a world of delicious foods including spiral potatoes on a skewer, barbequed skewers of meat and seafood (including squid, a market favourite), hand-pulled ramen, mango desserts and drinks, dragon's beard candy, bubble waffles, and more!
+Adventurous foodies visiting Vancouver should make time to experience the Richmond Night Market and the Panda Market, both of which have nearly 140 food stalls and over 400 retail vendors at their respective sites combined.
+Discover a world of delicious foods including spiral potatoes on a skewer, barbequed skewers of meat and seafood, hand-pulled ramen, mango desserts and drinks, dragon's beard candy, bubble waffles and more.